hellochrisyou/RC4-MD5-Hash-Encryption-Integration-for-S3FS/README.md

 <img  src="https://chrisyou-backup-website.s3.amazonaws.com/assets/github-preview/s3fs/final-s3fs.png" width="100%"/>

 ## Development
-1. Programmed stand-alone rc4 + md5 hash (algorithm used from open-ssl library) encryption program that would encrypt and decrypt any type of file.
+1. Developed (in C) a stand-alone RC4 + MD5 Hash (algorithm used from open-ssl library) encryption program that would encrypt and decrypt any type of file (including images)
 <img  src="https://storage.googleapis.com/static-images-703/S3FS-Stand-Alone.png" width="50%"/>

-3. Installed S3FS on Linux machine
+2. S3FS installed in a <b>Linux</b> environment
-4. Implemented stand-alone algorithm into s3fs code-base
+3. Integrate stand-alone algorithm (RC4 + MD5 Hash) into S3FS code-base (which would <b>enable encrypting/decrypting any files that is modified in a mounted bucket<b>)
-5. Registered S3 bucket in AWS as remote storage for S3FS
+4. Registered S3 bucket in AWS as remote storage for S3FS
 ## Result
 1. Mount bucket onto local drive
 2. Place any type of file into the mounted bucket (encrypted or decrypted)
-3. Check S3 bucket for file to see if it the encryption/decryption was reversed.
+3. Check S3 bucket for file to see if it the encryption/decryption was reversed
-4. Tested a file vice versa, placing file in s3 bucket.
+4. Tested a file vice versa, placing file in s3 bucket
 ## Infrastructure
 <img  src="https://chrisyou-backup-website.s3.amazonaws.com/assets/S3FS/s3fs-diagram.png" width="100%"/>